reasondigital/laravel-test/README.md

 To run the test suite `ddev ssh` and then run `vendor/bin/phpunit`.

 See the @todos for the tests that need to be fixed.

+NOTE: If you have database structures you need in the test database you can add `--env=testing` on any command to run them against the test database.
+This works for running migrations.